omidarmat/onLearn/sql.md

 With all the queries you have written so far you have just essentially pulled out some set of rows, which was more or less the exact information passed into the database.
 However, as we move towards more complicated queries, we are going to introduce two additional techniques: groupings and aggregation.

 The goal with these two techniques is to take a big set of values or rows and somehow condense them down to a smaller set of values.
 It would be challenging to select data or select columns out of the grouped information.
-To avoid this challenge, it is key to visualize what happens when you apply the group by keyword.
+To avoid this challenge, it is key to visualize what happens when you apply the `GROUP BY` keyword.

 ### Grouping